NetApp/NetApp-CloudFormation-FSx-ONTAP-provider/NetApp-FSxN-Volume/docs/README.md

 #### Aggregates

-Aggregate name list hosting the volume.
+List of aggregate names that host the volume.

 _Required_: No